larsks/osp-5-6-ansible/osp-5-6-ha-upgrade.md

             pcs resource create neutron-netns-cleanup
               ocf:neutron:NetnsCleanup clone interleave=true
               meta target-role=Stopped
-        # Note that in the following task we are creating new resources
-        # with target-role=Stopped.
-This prevents Pacemaker from starting
-        # them immediately; instead, we enable the services after setting
-        # up all the order and colocation constraints.
         - name: create new neutron agent resources
           command: >
             pcs resource create {{item}} systemd:{{item}} clone interleave=true